Anatr1/timeseries-anomaly-detection/README.md

 ## Group Members
 - s317661 Tcaciuc Claudiu Constantin
-- Gabriele Tomatis
+- s313848 Gabriele Tomatis
-- Federico Mustich
+- s287345 Federico Mustich

+## Paper
+[Machine Learning in Applications FP01 - 2024/14 Project Report]

 ## How to run the code
-Clone the repository and create a virtual environment, then install the following libraries:
+Clone the repository and create a virtual environment, then install libraries from the `requirements.txt` file.

+Each notebook is self-contained and can be run independently.
+The notebooks are organized as follows:
+- data preprocessing
+- model training
+- model evaluation

+for each model to select the frequency of the data to use, you can change the variables `freq` inside the 3rd cell of each notebook.

+## Models
+The models we trained, that can be found in the `src` folder, are:
+- Bayesian MLP
+- Random Forest
-- numpy
+- Isolation Forest
-- pandas==1.5.3
+- Autoencoder
-- matplotlib
+- LSTM-AD
-- seaborn
+- LSTM-AE
-- scikit-learn
+- RNN-EBM
-- plotly
+- DAGMM
+- XGBoost (only implmented, but too heavy to run on our machines)

+## Training Environment
+- CPU: Ryzen 7 5800X 8-core 16-thread 3.8GHz
+- GPU: NVIDIA RTX 3060 12GB
+- RAM: 32GB DDR4 3200MHz
-- tsfel
+- OS: Windows 11
-- tensorflow
+- Python 3.11.2
-- ... (to be completed)

-and run the cells in the notebook `main.ipynb`.
+## Test Results
+Test Results can be found in the `.\src\models_html\` folder in the form of HTML files separated by frequency and model.